NethermindEth/docs/first-steps-with-nethermind/getting-started.md

 {% page-ref page="../ethereum-client/download-sources/" %}

-Then you can launch Nethermind via `./Nethermind.Launcher` or `./Nethermind.Runner`.
+You can launch Nethermind via `./Nethermind.Launcher` or `./Nethermind.Runner`.

 ## 🔛 Launching Nethermind via Nethermind.Launcher

 We will explain the process of launching Nethermind on the example of Görli Testnet.
-* After launching Nethermind via `./Nethermind.Launcher` you need to choose the Node to start first.
+* After launching Nethermind via `./Nethermind.Launcher` choose node to start first.

 ![Nethermind.Launcher initial options](../.gitbook/assets/getting_started_0.png)

-* First select `Ethereum Node` and then select `Goerli (light Clique testnet)`
+* First select `Ethereum Node` and then `Goerli (light Clique testnet)`

 ![Network options](../.gitbook/assets/getting_started_1.png)

-* Select `Fast Sync` mode.
+* In this example we will select `Fast Sync` mode.
 If you are curious about other modes, click here: [sync modes](https://docs.nethermind.io/nethermind/ethereum-client/sync-modes).

 ![Selecting Fast sync option](../.gitbook/assets/getting_started_2.png)